td0/floret-snitcher/README.md

 There are 4 configurable variables within the script,

-* fmt = "json" or "txt
+* fmt = "json" or "txt"

-   to set the scrapped output data to be json or just simple txt file
+   to set the scrapped output data to be .json or just simple .txt file

 * official = _true_ or _false_